-The application demonstrated that the programme includes support for the development of the teacher as a self-reflective autonomous professional, integrating the core values outlined in the Code of Professional Conduct for Teachers into their teaching practice and the continuum of their teacher education.
+The application demonstrated that the programme includes support for the development of the teacher as a self-reflective autonomous professional, integrating the core values outlined in the Code of Professional Conduct for Teachers into their teaching practice.

 "During 'School Placement 1', students are "encouraged to explore their professional identity and agency and come to understand the value and importance of collaborative professional relationships."